 Images via University of Western Australia (UWA), Pixabay

-Robert is a contributor to Bitsonline based in Seattle.
+Robert is a contributor to Bitsonline based in Shanghai, China.
 A true believer in the freedom and independence of the future digital economy, he has been involved in the cryptocurrency scene since Bitcoin's inception.
 Follow Robert on Twitter: @robert_devoe